-Where the Bank's loans are fully and unconditionally guaranteed, and the PD and/or LGD rating of the guarantor is better than the PD and/or LGD rating of the borrower, the ECL is based on the better of the PD and LGD ratings of the borrower and the guarantor.
-Staging continues to be based solely on the borrower's PD.
+Where the Bank's loans are fully and unconditionally guaranteed at origination, the guarantee is accounted for as an integral part of the loan.
+In this circumstance, where the PD and/or LGD rating of the guarantor is better than the PD and/or LGD rating of the borrower, the ECL is based on the better of the PD and LGD ratings of the borrower and the guarantor.
+Staging continues to be based solely on the borrower's PD.32